Krdusk/SeatSmart/README.md

 # SeatSmart
-A basic seat reservation system developed exclusively for COM244 students of National University – Manila.
+A basic seat reservation system developed exclusively for COM244 students of National University Philippines.
 It is designed to assist in the organized allocation of seats in computer laboratories and lecture rooms.